New Brunswick’s Hyperlocal Community Newspaper

 From 2013 through 2017, New Brunswick Today published hundreds of thousands of free bilingual newspapers that were distributed around Central New Jersey.
-We are hope to bring back this popular product in 2020.
+We hope to bring back this popular product in 2020.

 More than just a newspaper, New Brunswick Today is a community institution with a loyal following.
 All of the members of our team work hard to make New Brunswick the best city it can be: a city that cares the most about its people.

 An initiative at Rutgers University compared the media “ecosystems” of three New Jersey communities, including New Brunswick.
 The findings of the research project confirmed we play an important role in keeping residents informed about local news.

 “Longtime residents pointed to the loss of in-depth local coverage by newspaper outlets… The hyperlocal, New Brunswick Today, however, was pointed to as playing a crucial role in helping to fill these gaps in local news coverage for the community.”